sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Training/Paperspace.md

 - It's a great alternative for training RVC voice models through the cloud, since it's even faster than Google Colab.

-- Making this platform one of the most competent counterparts to Colab, if you don't mind paying a monthly suscription.
+- Making this platform one of the most competent counterparts to Colab, if you don't mind paying a monthly subscription.
 ***
 ###### ‎
 ## Important Notes